Xunnamius/black-flag/README.md

     throw new 'something bad happened';
     // But you can suggest an exit code by throwing a CliError throw new CliError('something bad happened', { suggestedExitCode: 5 });
+    // You can also tell Black Flag you'd like help text printed for this error throw new CliError('user failed to do something', { showHelp: true });
     // You can even wrap other errors with it throw new CliError(error, { suggestedExitCode: 9 });
   }